 A mental health app, designed to help manage negative emotions and periods of extreme anxiety for young people, could have a significant impact on reducing self-harm according to research.

 The BlueIce app, developed in conjunction with patient groups by leading clinical psychologist Professor Paul Stallard, is now included in the national NHS app library.
 BlueIce, is a prescribed app and designed to be used alongside traditional face-to-face therapies.

-A series of recent research papers published in the Journal of Medical Internet Research (JMIR)

-	suggest that BlueIce could help tackle self-harm, the hidden health challenge affecting many young

-	people.
-Off the back of this, this September Professor Stallard will start a trial to monitor

-	BlueIce's impact and see if it reduces the number of kids rushed to Accident and Emergency (A&E)
+A series of research papers published in the Journal of Medical Internet Research (JMIR) suggest that BlueIce could help tackle self-harm, the hidden health challenge affecting many young people.
+Off the back of this, in September 2019 Professor Paul Stallard started a randomised controlled trial to monitor BlueIce's impact on self-harm to see if it reduced the number of young people needing to attend Accident and Emergency (A&E) Services.

-	Services.

 BlueIce is named to be discreet.
-Although it does not directly mention self-harm, ‘BlueIce’ refers

-	both to low mood (blue) and ‘in case of emergency’ (ice).
-It consists of three parts: mood
+Although it does not directly mention self-harm, BlueIce refers both to low mood (blue) and ‘in case of emergency’ (ice).
+It consists of three parts:

-	monitoring, mood lifting and routing to emergency numbers.

 Through it, young users monitor their mood each day, recording how they are feeling.
-If their mood

-	is low, they are automatically routed to the mood-lifting section which includes evidence-based

-	ideas from Cognitive Behaviour Therapy (CBT) and Dialectical Behaviour Therapy (DBT).
+If their mood is low, they are automatically routed to the mood-lifting section which includes evidence-based ideas from Cognitive Behaviour Therapy (CBT) and Dialectical Behaviour Therapy (DBT).